 Co-Curriculum & Residential Life

 Living in a boarding school community provides a unique opportunity for our students and a great deal of learning happens outside the classroom.
-With this in mind, we have crafted a Co-Curriculum Program that challenges our students to become confident, responsible, and self-aware individuals.
+Our Co-Curriculum challenges students to become confident, responsible, and self-aware.
 By meeting students where they are socially, emotionally, spiritually, physically, and intellectually, the components of the program work collectively to establish connections between individuals and promote a sense of community.

 #YOLO Co-Curriculum Program

-Our co-curriculum program, #YOLO is a series of events where students focus on topics to increase knowledge, reflect on how the topic affects them in everyday life, and consider positive changes that contribute to a healthy life balance.
+Our co-curriculum program, #YOLO is a series of events where students focus on increasing knowledge and reflecting on important topics that affect them in everyday life.
+They also consider positive changes they can make that will contribute to a healthy life balance.

 #YOLO sessions are scheduled each trimester.
-The half-day sessions include a keynote speaker and break-out groups, providing students time to fully engage in the topic and ask questions.
-It also allows students to have time for self-reflection and focus on how the topic applies directly to their lives.
+The half-day sessions include guest speakers who are subject matter experts and break-out groups, providing students time to fully engage on a topic and ask questions.
+Students also have time for self-reflection on what they have learned and how it applies directly to their lives.

 Residential Life Meetings & Activities